A Solid, Money-Saving Small Business Health Insurance In Massachusetts | Know Your Options To Save Money

 What Are The Employer’s Costs?

-With a self-funded health insurance plans, employer’s pay one payment each month.
+With self-funded health insurance plans, employers pay one payment each month.
 Each payment consists of:

-The claim funding is the dollar amount paid towards claims.
-When employees have a medical event, the carrier pays the claim from this fund.
+The claim funding is the dollar amount paid towards projected claims and health care costs.
+When employees have a medical event, the insurance company pays the claim from this fund.

 The stop-loss premium is insurance itself.
-If claims exceed the claim funding maximum level, called the aggregate limit, then the carrier pays 100% of claims.
+If claims exceed the claim funding maximum level, called the aggregate limit, then the insurance company pays 100% of the claims.

 The administrative costs are self-explanatory.